yeguang-xue/yeguang-xue.github.io/cv.md

 ----

-* Reviewer: Journal of Applied Mechanics (Transaction of ASME)
+* Reviewer: Journal of Applied Mechanics (Transactions of the ASME)

 ## Selected Publications